jcyk/BERT/README.md

 # BERT
-a simple yet complete implementation of the popular BERT model
+a simple yet complete implementation of the popular BERT model.

+Experiments show this code could achieve close performance to that of Google.

 ## Advanced Features
 - Distributed training